thartline35/ai-agent-remote-role-matcher/README.md

 🚫 **Zero Dummy Data**: All features work with real data only - no test or hardcoded information

+🤖 **Automated API Exhaustion Detection**: Intelligent system that automatically detects when job APIs are out of credits or experiencing issues, marks them as exhausted, and skips them in future searches until they reset (hourly)

 ## ⚠️ Known Issues

 ### **Occasional Timeout Bug**